CommonEconomist/CommonEconomist.github.io/README.md

 [Replication files](https://github.com/CommonEconomist/Publications/tree/master/DPE_2015)

 ### Current projects
+* Estimating the Effect of Conflict on Food Supply at the National Level
 * Forecasting local violence in Sub-Sahara Africa
 * [Communal Violence in the Horn of Africa Following the 1998 El Niño](https://ssrn.com/abstract=2880526)
 * [Short Term Effects of Drought on Communal Conflict in Nigeria](https://ssrn.com/abstract=2880540)